-How To Get Around Saudi Arabia.
+How To Travel Around Saudi Arabia.

-Saudi Arabia is a huge country, so getting from one place to another can take you a lot of time, going across the country is flying by far your best option.
+KSA is a huge country, so getting from one place to another can take you a lot of time, going across the country is flying by far your best option.

-Unfrutentlyes so are local transportation to tourist sites really not existing yet, so you have to two options if you want to visit sites outside the cities, either rent a car with a driver or rent a car and drive yourself.
+Unfrutentlyes so are local transportation to tourist sites really not existing yet, so you have to two options if you want to visit places outside the cities, either rent a car with a driver or rent a car and drive yourself.

 I couldn’t book my flight to Abha in south Saudi Arabia do to being fully booked for days, so I had to fly to Jizan instead than hiring a car to reach Abha instead.

 Saudi Arabia Bus companies.